A CFO’s Perspective on Refinancing with Asset-Based Lending

 Option to take something you own and monetize it

 Consider, for example, accounts receivable and inventory.
-And although not commonly practiced, using intellectual property (IP) in your credit line is another option to consider—and which we provide here at Gerber Finance.
+And although not commonly practiced, using intellectual property (IP) in your credit line is another option to consider—and which we provide here at eCapital.
 For consumer products, IP is the value of the branding and trademark—and being able to tap into that value—that has been significant for clients.

 Opportunity to reduce your interest costs while accelerating your cash flow

 You read that right.
 The win-win equation of reducing interest and financing costs while accelerating your cash flow and purchasing power is especially helpful to businesses that operate on a seasonal basis, such as stores that sell winter or summer-related products.